xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ### Operating System

-It rusn in a Linux and Linux-like environments, such as Ubuntu, CentOS, Fedora and macOS.
+It runs in a Linux and Linux-like environments, such as Ubuntu, CentOS, Fedora and macOS.

 The pyATS ecosystem does **not** support Windows.
 {: .notice--warning}